 sumo allows to generate a large number of different measures.
 All write the values they collect into files or a socket connection following the common rules for writing files.
 Per default, all are disabled, and have to be triggered individually.
 Some of the available outputs (raw vehicle positions dump, trip information, vehicle routes information, and simulation state statistics) are triggered using command line options, the others have to be defined within additional-files.

 All output files written by SUMO are in XML-format by default.
 However, with the python tool xml2csv.py you can convert any of them to a flat-file (CSV) format which can be opened with most spread-sheet software.
 If you need a more compressed but still "standardized" binary version, you can use xml2protobuf.py.
-Furthermore all files can use a custom binary format which is triggered by the file extension .sbx.
+Furthermore all files can be written and read in compressed form (gzip) which is triggered by the file extension .gz.

 Separating outputs of repeated runs#